-Group Chief Human Resources Officer
+Chief Marketing Officer

-Damien joined Sodexo France, On-site Services, in 1979 and held various positions as Sector then Regional Director.
+Damien joined Sodexo France, On-site Services, in 1979 and held various positions as Sector, then Regional, Director.

 Damien was President of the National Foodservices Association (France) from 2001 to 2006 and Vice-President of the European Foodservices Federation (Ferco).
 He is an active member within MEDEF (France’s largest employers’ organization) and chairs the working group on Services within Business Europe, a Europe-wide business advocacy group.